-Q&A: Michael Gomez of Gomez BBQ – Indianapolis Monthly
+Indy Chef Michael Gomez Says There's Not An Indiana Barbecue Style

 Just salt and pepper.
 People look at me like I’m crazy when I tell them that.
 But I’ve tried everything.
 I’ve used soy sauce, mustards, coarse pepper, and tons of different things.
 Then I just made one with salt and pepper and it was the best.

-You’ve had a stall at City Market since 2017, but you opened up a second location this year, a restaurant on 10th Street on Indy’s eastside.
+You’ve had a stall at City Market since 2017, but you opened up a second location in 2021, a restaurant on 10th Street on Indy’s eastside.
 Why did you do that, especially during a pandemic?

 Within our first year, I looked at our sales at City Market and thought, this is fine if I just want to pay my bills.
 But we need to expand if we’re going to make money.
 City Market does make money.
 I could go on a weekend trip, put a little money in my savings, and do normal life stuff, but it wasn’t making enough to give me the confidence to say this is what I could do for a living.
 So we looked at ways of expanding.
 We looked at numerous places, and I looked at the east side because I think the east side is kind of like the new Fountain Square or Fletcher Place.
 And it’s beginning to look more and more like that.